united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/setup-development/index.md

 {{< imgproc prerequisites_k3os.png Fit "1280x500" >}}{{< /imgproc >}}

-This installation method requires some previous setup:
+This installation method requires some previous settings:

 - an edge device with x86 architecture.
 We recommend using the [K300 from OnLogic](https://www.onlogic.com/eu-en/k300/)
 - the [latest version of k3OS](https://github.com/rancher/k3os/releases/) [^versioning] installed on a bootable USB-stick [^flash-usb].